Sarah Jane Woodson Early

 Sarah Jane Woodson Early, born Sarah Jane Woodson (November 15, 1825 – August 1907), was an American educator, black nationalist, temperance activist and author.
-A graduate of Oberlin College, where she majored in classics, she was hired at Wilberforce University in 1858 as the first black woman college instructor, and also the first black American to teach at a historically black college or university (HBCU).
+A graduate of Oberlin College, majoring in classics, she was hired at Wilberforce University in 1858 as the first black woman college instructor and the first black American to teach at a historically black college or university (HBCU).

 She also taught for many years in community schools.
-After marrying in 1868 and moving to Tennessee with her minister husband Jordan Winston Early, she was principal of schools in four cities.
+After marrying in 1868 and moving to Tennessee with her minister husband, Jordan Winston Early, she was the principal of schools in four cities.
 Early served as national superintendent (1888–1892) of the black division of the Women's Christian Temperance Union (WCTU), and gave more than 100 lectures across five states.
-She wrote a biography of her husband and his rise from slavery that is included among postwar slave narratives.
+She wrote a biography of her husband and his rise from slavery, that is included among post-Civil War slave narratives.